Skip to Main Content

 More on DEI from Drexel University Libraries

 Photograph of book display in W. W. Hagerty Library 2022.
-Featuring brightly colored book titles and signage celebrating diversity, equity and inclusion.These guides provide resources and information about DEI at the Libraries and beyond, as well as various monthly heritage celebrations.
-Click the below links to see the guides we've created so far.
-Contact us if you would like to contribute content or have any ideas for other months we should be observing!
+Featuring brightly colored book titles and signage celebrating diversity, equity and inclusion.These guides provide resources and information about monthly heritage celebrations, available through the Drexel Libraries and other organizations.